Bitcoin price analysis 2026

 Main Risks

-Final View: Bitcoin Fundamentals Remain Strong, But Confirmation Is Needed
+Final View: Bitcoin Fundamentals Remain Strong, But Confirmation Is Still Missing

 The long-term Bitcoin thesis remains intact.
 Scarcity, network security, institutional adoption and global recognition continue to support Bitcoin’s role as a unique financial asset.

 However, this Bitcoin price analysis also shows that short-term conditions remain fragile.
-BTC is trying to stabilize after a correction, ETF flows have become more uneven, and macro conditions are not yet clearly supportive for risk assets.
+BTC is trying to stabilize near a critical support area, ETF flows have become more uneven, Strategy-related concerns are now part of the discussion, and bond-market stress is becoming harder to ignore.

 In summary, this Bitcoin price analysis shows that Bitcoin may be attractive again for long-term investors, but it remains vulnerable in the short and medium term until key resistance zones are reclaimed.